-Travel and Expense (T&E) has been a neglected area in some organizations, even though it can represent a major cost center tied to multiple parts of an enterprise.
+Travel and Expense (T&E) has been a neglected area in some organisations, even though it can represent a major cost centre tied to multiple parts of an enterprise.
 The benefits of T&E transformation can be significant, offering an opportunity to intelligently manage spend now and into the post-COVID world

-Travel and Expense (T&E) has been a neglected area in some organizations, even though it can represent a major cost center tied to multiple parts of an enterprise.
+Travel and Expense (T&E) has been a neglected area in some organisations, even though it can represent a major cost centre tied to multiple parts of an enterprise.
 The benefits of T&E transformation can be significant, offering an opportunity to intelligently manage spend now and into the post-COVID world.

-As Oren Geshuri, a specialist master, Deloitte Consulting LLP, sees it, travel managers are unsung superstars of organizations.
-They manage the second biggest spend after payroll, secure competitive pricing, and have a high duty of care to colleagues moving about in the world.
+As Oren Geshuri, a specialist master, Deloitte Consulting LLP, sees it, travel managers are unsung superstars of organisations.
+They manage the second biggest spend after payroll, secure competitive pricing and have a high duty of care to colleagues moving about in the world.
 Yet, disproportionately less attention is paid to the function and the rich stores of data it generates.

 But all that changes when it comes to cost-cutting, and often, not for the better.
 “T and E just sits where it is until times of adversity.
 That’s when unilateral decisions are made without actually digging into the data to see if this is where cuts should happen.”

 Travel and Expense solutions can help companies be more strategic about where they spend.
 This will be especially true when the world emerges from COVID-19 restrictions.
 David Griswold, a specialist leader, Deloitte Consulting LLP, points out how organisations have been given a unique opportunity in 2020: nine to 12 months of near-zero travel expenditures and the corresponding revenues for comparison.
 Having the right solution at hand, one that can mine the rich data stores, will pay off in recovery: “When things do fully open up, companies can be a lot smarter about where to spend those funds and invest that money.”